Who We Are

-Linda Charmaraman, PhD, is a senior research scientist at Wellesley Centers for Women and director of the Youth, Media, & Wellbeing Research Lab.
+Linda Charmaraman, PhD, is a senior research scientist at Wellesley Centers for Women and founder and director of the Youth, Media, & Wellbeing Research Lab.
 Her research focuses on risky and resilient digital media behaviors within vulnerable peer and family contexts.
 Recent research interests include digital citizenship and how to engage youth in (re)defining and monitoring healthy digital media use.

 Alyssa Gramajo is a Research Associate at the Wellesley Centers for Women at Wellesley College.
 At WCW, Gramajo supports the work of the Youth, Media & Wellbeing Research Lab as the project coordinator for data collection.
 In this capacity, Gramajo is a liaison to schools overseeing recruitment and scheduling, data management, dissemination projects, and manuscript editing.
 She also works closely with the lab’s Wellesley College student research assistants and interns.

 Diane Gruber, MA, is a Research Associate specializing in Child and Youth development at the National Institute of Out-of-School Time (NIOST).
 She brings her expertise as a licensed mental health counselor for children and adolescence to roles in the lab as an experienced field data collector and interviewer.

 At WCW, she supports research scientists by managing datasets and performing statistical analyses for research projects, publications, and proposals.
 Her research areas include adolescent sexual health, emerging adult sexual health, media technology use, and the role of parenting and extended family.
 She has a special interest in understanding the role fathers play in supporting their teens and young adults.

 WCW UNDERGRADUATE RESEARCH ASSISTANTS AND INTERNS